Monday, January 30, 2006

 Well, my mother suddenly started to laugh in the middle of the movie.
 As heads turned toward us and eyes glared at us, I asked my mother why on earth she was laughing.
 She explained that the lead actress (Dorothy McGuire) had such yellow teeth, she’d thought that SHE was Old Yeller, not the dog!

 My mother was fine until the scene in the square where Juliet’s nurse, wearing a huge, puffy skirt, came looking for Romeo.
-The guys in the square began to taunt the nurse, making faces at her and dancing around her.
+The guys in the square began to taunt the nurse, making faces at her and dancing in a circle around her.
 Then one of the guys, Mercutio, lifted a corner of the nurse’s skirt, stuck his head underneath it and came out holding his nose and gasping.

 That did it.
 My mother dissolved into fits of laughter.
 She laughed through the wedding scene.
 She laughed through the death scene.
 She laughed all the way out to the car after the movie had ended.
 And to this day, whenever I mention the movie to her, she still bursts out laughing.